 - Verified this account

 - Inflammatory bowel disease

-Dr Shariff is a trained specialist in gastroenterology, liver and pancreatic disease and his NHS practice is based at West Hertfordshire Hospitals NHS Trust.
+Dr Shariff is a trained specialist in gastroenterology, liver and pancreatic disease and his NHS practice is based at West Hertfordshire Hospitals NHS Trust where he is Clinical Lead for Gastroenterology.
+He is also an Honorary Consultant at the Royal Free Hospitals Foundation Trust where he practices Hepatology (Liver medicine).
 He enjoys all aspects of gastroenterology including dyspepsia, irritable bowel syndrome and diarrhoea and has a sub-speciality interest in liver and pancreatic disease.
 He also practices basic and advanced endoscopy including gastroscopy, colonoscopy, ERCP and endoscopic ultrasound.

 In the outpatient clinic, Dr Shariff takes time and care to understand your symptoms and has previously received excellent feedback from patients and colleagues.
 He is an accredited endoscopist (JAG) and has very good colonoscopy comfort scores.